callaunchpad/MeTaL/README.md

     """
     ...
 ```
-Note that if the function is part of a class, the `self` argument is not needed.
+Note that if the function is part of a class, the `self` argument does not need to be documented.

 If you are contributing to a file for the first time, please be sure to add your name to all locations where you contributed.

 Additionally, please restrict your lines to 80 characters in length. to continue to a new line, use parentheses.
-The following lines should start where the column after the openning parenthese.
+The following lines should start the column after the openning parenthese.
 Here is an example (also an example of KL Divergence for a variational autoencoder).
 '''
 latent_loss = -0.5 * tf.reduce_sum(1 + self.z_log_sigma_sq
                                    - tf.square(self.z_mean)